 Cool story, but my guess is you’re not here to learn how to juggle.
 You want to focus on shit that matters.
 Here comes the metaphor: Think of all the tasks – meetings, material things, obligations, dinner with your friends and all – as balls.
 You’re catching like crazy to keep all these balls in the air.
-There is no harmony, you’re off balance.
+There is no harmony; you’re off balance.

-People keep throwing shit at you and you keep adding balls yourself.
+People keep throwing shit at you, and you keep adding balls yourself.
 If you’re focused on catching, you are in response mode.
-Life is happening to you and you’re not enjoying the finer things in life.
+Life is happening to you, and you’re not enjoying the finer things in life.

-Catching balls is responding, you are not taking ownership of your life.
+Catching balls is responding; you are not taking ownership of your life.
 You’re saying “yes master” to everything that’s thrown at you.

 Throwing just a few balls you love and saying “no” to every ball that’s thrown at you is taking full responsibility for your life and reclaiming your focus.
-It’s your life and you are the main character.
+It’s your life, and you are the main character.
 You are manifesting the greatest version of yourself.

 Less is more

 So while trying to create a better life, I’ve gotten the exact opposite.
 I was juggling dishwashers, meetings, stuff, things, family, my daughter.
 But, I’m not a good juggler.
 I can only catch so many balls.
 And so the balls that I threw back in the air weren’t that good.
-Amongst those balls where the things I’m really passionate about and they didn’t get the pitch-perfect throw they deserve.
-At best I just kept them in the air in hopes of better times.
+Amongst those balls where the things I’m passionate about, and they didn’t get the pitch-perfect throw they deserve.
+At best, I just kept them in the air in hopes of better times.
 I was on automatic pilot mode and didn’t even notice the balls dear to my heart passing me by.

 But I’m the creator.

 This means a lot of stuff I don’t enjoy will have to go.
 This also means a lot of things that people think are normal are out the window.
 I don’t enjoy phone-calls, so I won’t answer them any more.
-If you are a friend or a family you know where to find me.
+If you are a friend or a family, you know where to find me.
 If you are a business and want my attention, send me an e-mail.
 Whether I’ll respond or not will depend if it fits with the life I want to lead.

-I know from experience that if I focus on just a couple of the right balls I can juggle like a pro.
-If you would see me you’ll see I can juggle many more.
-Don’t be fooled, if you throw me a curveball I’ll drop it like a bad habit.
-If it doesn’t make me say “Hell yes!”
+I know from experience that if I focus on just a couple of the right balls, I can juggle like a pro.
+If you would see me, you’ll see I can juggle many more.
+Don’t be fooled; if you throw me a curveball, I’ll drop it like a bad habit.
+If it doesn’t make me say, “Hell yes!”
 It’s a “no”.